dbarzin/mercator/docs/model.md

 [<img src="/mercator/images/model.png" width="700">](/mercator/images/model.png)

-### RGPD view
+### GDPR view

-The RGPD view contains all the data required to maintain the data processing register, and provides a link with the processes, applications and information used by the information system.
+The GDPR view contains all the data required to maintain the data processing register, and provides a link with the processes, applications and information used by the information system.

-This view is used to fulfill the obligations set out in article 30 of the RGPD.
+This view is used to fulfill the obligations set out in article 30 of the GDPR.

 #### Register

-The register of processing activities contains the information required by article 30.1 of the RGPD.
+The register of processing activities contains the information required by article 30.1 of the GDPR.

 Table *data_processing* :